fadialzammar/verilator-tutorials/Introduction/README.md

 sudo apt install verilator
 ```

-If you are on a distribution which does not have a suitible version of Verilator packaged, follow the [Git Quick Install](https://verilator.org/guide/latest/install.html#git-quick-install) instructions on Verilator's installation page to build from source.
+If you are on a distribution which does not have a suitable version of Verilator packaged, follow the [Git Quick Install](https://verilator.org/guide/latest/install.html#git-quick-install) instructions on Verilator's installation page to build from source.

 ## GTKWave